soitun/react-native-webdav/README.md

 - This package has only been tested for RN 0.64.0

-- This package don't accept feature requests, I made this package solely for personal project.
+- This package don't accept feature requests.

 ## Usage (Android)